Striking Caves and Caverns Worth a Visit in the New Jersey Area

 518-296-8558

 If you are heading to Howe Caverns, you’ll see a bunch of bright and colorful signs for Secret Caverns.
-This offbeat cave has a completely unique vibe and boasts a 100-foot underground waterfall.
+This offbeat cave has a unique vibe and boasts a 100-foot underground waterfall.
+It was founded by a local civil engineer, who planned a 45-minute to 1-hour guided walk through an accessible prehistoric passageway, where you can see stalactites, stalagmites and flowstone.
+And you get down to the caves via a petrified escalator (103 stairs) through layers of limestone.

 Read More: